bcpearce/HomeAssistant-Amcrest-Custom/README.md

 Copy the contents of `custom_components/amcrest` into the `config/custom_components` of your Home Assistant integration.
 Once installed, restart Home Assistant to enable.

+## Why replace the default integration?

+The default integration is considered "legacy".
+It has not been updated recently and only supports setup through YAML.

+This project modernizes the setup to allow configuration through the GUI and autodetection on the network.
+Features for the camera are automatically determined by polling the camera capabilities and creating the relevant entities.

 ## Setup

 ### Zeroconf